Population, Midyear 2022: 123,951,692

 Source: Sakamoto H, Rahman M, Nomura S, Okamoto E, Koike S, Yasunaga H et al. Japan Health System Review.
 Vol. 8 No. 1.
 New Delhi: World Health Organization, Regional Office for South-East Asia, 2018.

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems and policies in the US and sixteen other nations.

 Page last updated November 29, 2023 by Doug McVay, Editor.